Premier League predicted final table: Spurs doomed – and it might not be close

 Taking each of the relegation candidates’ points per game record this year and adding it to their current points total, here’s how the bottom of the Premier League would look come the end of the season.

-One positive, perhaps, for Spurs is they play most of their remaining nine games away from the Tottenham Hotspur Stadium.
+One positive, perhaps, for Spurs is they still have three games to play away from the Tottenham Hotspur Stadium.